 If you’re already big, you’ll likely only make changes to your profile image if you’re going through a major shift in brand identity.
 This is usually a HUGE deal.
 Remember the hype when Burger King changed their logo and all their profile pictures?

 Because it is considered such a huge deal to change a brand’s logo and its other elements, it can only be done once in a while.
 In the case of Burger King, this was their first change in logo design in about 20 years.
 Prior to this, they’ve had the same Instagram profile image since the inception of their profile.

 For practical purposes, your fans and followers should be able to instantly recognize you in a sea of icons if you establish your brand and stay consistent.
 So make sure that the picture you choose always represents what you or your company stands for.

 As a brand, you are (hopefully) going to have tons of followers and are going to influence their opinions.
-For this reason, you should take extra care in putting up a profile picture that is inoffensive.
+For this reason, you should take extra care in putting up a profile picture that is offensive.

 2. Icon for Instagram stories

 If you go on Instagram, you will be able to see the icons of users who have posted a story (or stories) recently.
 You can scroll and select the one that you want to see.
-If you establish your brand well, your icon i.e your profile picture will be immediately recognized and your followers will be eager to check out the updates you push.
+If you establish your brand well, your icon i.e. your profile picture will be immediately recognized and your followers will be eager to check out the updates you push.
 So make sure the picture is “picture-perfect” as it will be seen in stories all the time.

-Pro-tip: An increasing number of people are adding colourful borders around their profile pictures to resemble a story icon.
+Pro-tip: An increasing number of people are adding colorful borders around their profile pictures to resemble a story icon.
 This is done so people can click on their icon thinking it is a story, but are instead taken to their profile.
 AVOID THIS BY ALL MEANS!
-It is seen as spammy and causes annoyances.
+It is seen as spammy and causes annoyance.
 It also increases your chances of getting reported as spam.
 You don’t want that when you are looking to gain followers.

 3. Your Instagram profile picture helps build credibility